NEW ORLEANS — The New Orleans Jazz and Heritage Foundation is looking for beginning music students — and offering 70 free instruments.

 Children who attend the first six classes can take instruments home to practice.
 Completing the school year with excellent attendance earns them the instrument for good.

-Every student given an instrument for last year’s class met those requirements and kept the instrument, Aiges said.
+Aiges says every student given an instrument for last year’s opening class met those requirements and kept the instrument.

 Students with their own instruments also are welcome.